 On campus students have access to the Health Services facilities located on the university campus.
 A registered nurse is on duty at regular hours Monday through Friday with a physician on campus at scheduled times during the week.
 This service is provided for minimal cost to full-time students.
-Health Services hours, services, and the schedule of the campus physician are listed on the Health Services website (https://www.bethel.edu/health-services/).
+Health Services hours, services, and the schedule of the campus physician are listed on the Health Services website.